13 Gong Styles

 The Silat gong has also been used in sound healing, and sound therapy thanks to its unique sound as a steel gong, as opposed to brass or other alloys.
 It has a deep pitch and short sustain.
 It is actually one of my favorite sounding drums, as it can be very rhythmic, intense, and hypnotizing.

 The silat gong has a raised boss and inner disk and produced a variety of tones, so it is versatile.
-And if you ever want to overlay martial arts sound to a video of your cats fighting, for the perfect instagram reel, this is the ideal gong for that.

 Wind gong or Feng Gong